mompiou/pycotem/doc/docs/diffraction.md

 The equations

 $$
-O_cX=O_h [1,0,0]^T \\
+O_cX=O_s [1,0,0]^T \\
-O_cY=O_h [0,1,0]^T \\
+O_cY=O_s [0,1,0]^T \\
-O_cZ =O_h [0,0,1]^T
+O_cZ =O_s [0,0,1]^T
 $$

-can be solved, using the least square method, for 3, 4 or 5 inputs.
+can be solved, using the least square method, for 2,3, 4 or 5 inputs.

 !!! info "180° ambiguity"
-	Diffraction patterns that are in zone with certain zone axes can lead to 180° ambiguity.
-This arises when a zone axis pattern presents a 180° rotation symmetry that the crystal does not present.
-This is illustrated below in a cubic crystal.
-The diffraction vectors are $g_1$, $g_2$ and $g_3$, recorded at different tilt angles, but all of them perpendicular to $[\bar{1},1,1]$ zone axis, lead to an ambiguous orientation.
-It is then mandatory to record at least 3 diffraction vectors that are non-coplanar.
+	The above equations can be solved with only 2 inputs, the third being the cross product of the first two vectors.
+This however can only be achieved in specific cases which avoid the 180° ambiguity.

+	The situation described on the left side of the figure below is ambiguous even if the three diffraction vectors are linearly independent.
+In this case, the 180° rotation along $g_3$ leads two different crystal orientations.
+	On the contrary, the right side of the figure is not ambiguous, as the 180° rotation along $(0\bar{1}1)$ is a crystal symmetry.

+	Same ambiguities can arise when indexing zone axes that present a 180° rotational symmetry which does not exist in the crystal.

+	In ```diffraction``` ambiguous results can be detected for 2 or 3 sets of inputs.
+It can be reasonably considered that with 4 or 5 data sets, the ambiguity is avoided.

 	![](/images/ambiguity.png)